argilla-io/distilabel/docs/sections/components/cli/index.md

 ╰─────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-Will run them using as an example the following [dataset](https://huggingface.co/datasets/distilabel-internal-testing/ultrafeedback-mini) for testing purposes:

-### Pipeline info
+So on, `distilabel pipeline` has two subcommands: `info` and `run`, as described below.
+Note that for testing purposes we will be using the following [dataset](https://huggingface.co/datasets/distilabel-internal-testing/ultrafeedback-mini).

-The first command is `distilabel pipeline info`:
+### `distilabel pipeline info`

 ```bash
 $ distilabel pipeline info --help